 35 out of 59, or 59.3% of respondents who named United States as their country of origin indicated that they disagreed with Trump.
 Eight out of nine, or 88.9% of respondents who named Mexico as their country of origin indicated that they disagreed with Trump.
 There were not enough respondents from countries other than the U.S. and Mexico to draw meaningful conclusions.

 There was no recognizable trend amongst those who agreed with stricter policies – these respondents came from different countries, had gained legal status in different ways, and were of different income levels.

 Got Questions?
 We Have Answers

 Los Angeles is a sanctuary city for immigrants, and many people – immigrant and nonimmigrant alike.
 L.A. residents are taking to the streets to protest Trump’s executive order and stand up for immigrants’ rights.
-At the Law Offices of Joshua L. Goldstein, PC, we are doing everything we can to protect the immigrants in California.
+At the Goldstein Immigration Lawyers, we are doing everything we can to protect the immigrants in California.
 If you have questions about your status in the United States or need help fighting back against deportation, contact us today.
 We are here to represent those from all countries and ethnic origin.

 Reach our Los Angeles law office for a consultation now by phone or online.